 Prerequisite: BIO 210 is prerequisite to BIO 211.
 Open to all; required of physical education majors.
-Not recommended for pre-med, pre-dental, or biology majors 3 credits each
+Not recommended for pre-med, pre-dental, or biology majors

-BIO 120 Biology of Man
+BIO 120 Human Biology

 Accent on man's structure, function, and behavior; genetic makeup and hereditary potential; evolutionary history.
-Laboratory includes the dissection of the fetal pig as an example of mammalian anatomy, as well as varied exercises in human physiology, genetics and evolution.
-Lecture and laboratory
+Laboratory includes the dissection of the fetal pia as an example of mammalian anatomy, as well as varied exercises in human physiology, genetics and evolution.
+4 credits